 - Broad range of investments, including Stocks, Bonds, Mutual Funds, Options, Futures & Forex

-Both Charles Schwab and TD Ameritrade offer a diverse range of mutual funds and exchange-traded funds (ETFs).
+Both Charles Schwab offer a diverse range of mutual funds and exchange-traded funds (ETFs).
 Exchange-traded funds are index funds that offer exposure to various sectors, such as healthcare, finance, technology, currencies, and much more.
 Some ETFs are commission-free and some mutual funds have no transaction fees.
 If you are unsure, customer support can assist you in finding out.

 Schwab provides an ETF Portfolio Builder tool which examines risk tolerance and creates a diversified ETF portfolio that is customized to each individual’s reward and risk preferences.
-It has a broader range of commission-free ETFs than TD Ameritrade.

 Schwab encourages investors to grow their portfolios steadily over time by waiving account minimums for monthly automatic deposits over $100.
-TD Ameritrade is more attractive when it comes to the minimum amount required to open an account: $0 versus $1,000 for Schwab.

 Overall Best Online Stock Brokers When Opening An Account